SuduIDE/protogen/README.md

 * Message names are prefixed with Grpc
 * Request and response messages are suffixed with Request\Response

+Keep in mind that if a field type in the generated message is not marked for generation, a custom class must be specified for it.
+See the section "Using manually-written domain objects" further

 As `*Response*` and `*Request*` messages are not generated automatically, you need to handle them on your own.
 If there is a method returning a not-generated message with more than one field, the build fails.
 Use `(protogen.gen_message)` to configure generation.